Avoid these bookkeeping mistakes as a small business owner

 Common bookkeeping mistakes

 Do any of these common mistakes sound familiar?
-Learn more about how to spot them, then avoid them here:
+Learn more about how to spot (and avoid) them:

 The IRS doesn’t require you to keep most receipts under $75, but should you?
-Yes, small business owners should maintain the proper records as backup documentation for tax deductions.
+YES.
+Small business owners should maintain complete records as backup documentation for tax deductions.

 Sometimes it’s difficult to determine who is on staff and who is not.
 But, if you fail to properly classify those working for you as employees versus contractors, you could face significant consequences, including tax penalties and even legal action.

-- Not doing your bookkeeping in a timely manner.
+- You don’t do your bookkeeping in a timely manner.

-Reconciling (comparing) your books with bank statements is a fundamental step that should be done consistently to confirm that what you’ve spent matches your records.
-When you reconcile your books, it’s easier to spot errors before they become major problems.
-Moreover, doing this bookkeeping task can help you determine the amount of money your business has on hand at any given time.
+Reconciling (comparing) your books with bank statements is a fundamental step.
+It should be done consistently to confirm that what you’ve spent matches your records.
+When you reconcile your books, it’s easier to spot errors BEFORE they become major problems.
+Moreover, doing this bookkeeping task helps you determine the amount of money your business has on hand at any given time.

 If your small business operates using petty cash, you should make sure there’s a dedicated person to manage and track it to avoid theft and abuse.
 From a bookkeeping compliance perspective, you should always make sure your receipts and remaining cash line up.
 Failure to do so could result in tax issues down the line.